Sobering Up: Alternatives to AA for Women

 She looked for other options and read about SMART Recovery (Self-Management And Recovery Training), which was created in 1994 by mental-health professionals as a science-based recovery group that “teaches increasing self-reliance.”
 SMART has four strategies: building and maintaining motivation; coping with urges; managing thoughts, feelings, and behaviors; and living a balanced life.
 It urges people to use logic to examine their drinking.
 When an online facilitator gave her a cost-benefit analysis contrasting her drinking with her ideals, Ashley realized that her consumption didn’t make sense: “Seeing it in black-and-white, I could make healthy choices going forward.”
 (Since 2010, she’s been a SMART facilitator and counsels members.)
 “Now I can deal with stress and frustration without drinking,” she says.
-(Check out these easy health-boosting tips and tricks.)
+If your motivation runs low, keep these recovery quotes handy to help you see the path ahead.

 There are many other AA alternatives.
 Rational Recovery helps alcohol abusers recognize their “addictive voice”; SOS (Secular Organizations for Sobriety) is a network of autonomous, science-based recovery groups.

 Some women are modifying their drinking with pharmaceutical aid.
 Naltrexone, approved by the Food and Drug Administration in 1994 for addiction, blocks the release of endorphins, which create the “high” of drinking.
 (Naltrexone isn’t the same as disulfiram, or Antabuse, which makes people vomit when they consume alcohol but is not as effective, because people stop taking it when they want to drink.)
 Researchers theorize that when alcohol no longer produces feelings of well-being in a person, as with those who take naltrexone, she “unlearns” the habit of drinking.
 Since using the drug under a physician’s supervision in 2009, Los Angeles actress Claudia Christian, 48, reports she’s never had more than two drinks in a night.
 “I have a glass of wine, and the taste is enough to satisfy me,” she says.